Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 Events can be sent to a variety of locations, including Azure services such as ServiceBus or external endpoints such as a WebHook endpoint.
 However, currently all events will be sent as encoded JSON data.
 Here is some basic code that details the handling of an event.
-Again, the handling is different based on the event schema being recieved from the topic/subscription.
+Again, the handling is different based on the event schema being received from the topic/subscription.

 #### `EventGridEvent`